arham-kk/gpt2-finetune/README.md

 # GPT 2 Finetune

-This is an overview of the code for fine tunning a text generation model using the GPT-2 architecture and a csv dataset.
+This is an overview of the code for fine tuning a text generation model using the GPT-2 architecture and a csv dataset.
 The code covers the following steps:

 ## 1. Installing Dependencies